 Students must be enrolled in at least one credit hour during the semester of the comprehensive exam, including the summer term which begins the day after spring commencement/degree conferral.
 It is the responsibility of the student to confirm registration requirements and deadlines.
 It is the responsibility of the student's faculty advisor to obtain the necessary comprehensive exam paperwork from the Graduate Coordinator prior to the exam date.
+The necessary paperwork includes the student's unofficial transcript, committee member evaluation forms for each committee member and a chairperson evaluation form.

-Salary increases for candidacy advancement are effective in the fall or spring semester after the student passes his/her orals.
 Students should work directly with the Graduate Coordinator after passing exams to ensure that advancement to candidacy occurs in a timely manner.